roboticslab-uc3m/teo-developer-manual/overview-architecture.md

 # Overview: Software Architecture

-While there is technically no software architecture diagram, as it is flexible, a good example can be found at: [https://github.com/roboticslab-uc3m/follow-me](https://github.com/roboticslab-uc3m/follow-me)
+There is technically no fixed software architecture.
+The following is an example of a good working functional architecture.

+Which can be found at: [https://github.com/roboticslab-uc3m/follow-me](https://github.com/roboticslab-uc3m/follow-me)